tensorflow/models/tutorials/image/cifar10_estimator/README.md

 *Cluster*

 A cluster spec, which is basically a dictionary that describes all of the tasks in the cluster.
-More about it [here](https://www.tensorflow.org/deploy/distributed).
+More about it [here](https://www.tensorflow.org/api_docs/python/tf/estimator/RunConfig).

-In this cluster spec we are defining a cluster with 1 master, 1 ps and 1 worker.
+In this cluster spec we are defining a cluster with 1 ps, 1 chief and 1 worker.

 * `ps`: saves the parameters among all workers.
 All workers can read/write/update the parameters for model via ps.
 As some models are